eddiewebb/dotfiles/README.md

 ...
 ```

-This project should be cloned into your home directory, you can rename and even have multiple versions, just be sure to modify [install.sh](install.sh) accordingly.
+This project should be cloned into your home directory, you can rename and even have multiple versions, and (install.sh)[install.sh] will set symlinks properly based on checked out repo path.

 ## Making this your own